 According to Assoc Prof Dr Raja Affendi, the research revealed that consuming cultured milk drinks containing Lactobacillus acidophilus and Lactobacillus paracasei for 30 days led to significant reduction of IL-6, IL-8, and TNF-alpha among research subjects.
 Among them 73% of research subjects with IBS benefited from enhanced immunity.
 "These findings all support the fact that probiotics are beneficial to digestive health and our body's immune system," he states.

 Regular consumption of probiotics helps ensure good digestive health.
 Assoc Prof Dr Raja Affendi recommends making probiotic-rich foods a regular fixture in our diet.
 Sources include fermented food products such as cultured milk drinks, tempeh, kimchi, home-made yoghurt (tairu), and tapai pulut.
 "You will need to constantly replenish the good bacteria in your gut in order to maintain a balanced gut microbiota."

 "Don't neglect the other basic factors of a healthy lifestyle such as eating right, exercising regularly, getting enough sleep, and managing your stress.
 Changing our lifestyle is never easy but necessary.
-Furthermore by taking probiotics, it helps to maintain the balance of gut microbiota, which will further optimise and improve our digestive health and overall health.
+Furthermore by taking probiotics, it helps to maintain the balance of the gut microbiota, which will further optimise and improve our digestive health and overall health.
 The results are definitely worth the effort!" he concludes.